Hanni El Khatib

-Hanni El Khatib (born June 8, 1981) is an American singer-songwriter and multi-instrumentalist songwriter and producer as well as visual director and co-owner of the Los Angeles–based independent record label Innovative Leisure.
+Hanni El Khatib (born June 8, 1981) is an American singer-songwriter, and multi-instrumentalist, and producer.
+He is also the visual director and co-owner of Los Angeles–based independent record label Innovative Leisure.
 His 2013 sophomore full-length Head in the Dirt was produced by the Black Keys' Dan Auerbach.
 His album Moonlight was released on January 20, 2015.
 He was described by The Guardian as a "former skate-punk raised on vintage rock and R&B [who] is keeping the spirit of 76 alive with his primal raunch 'n' roll."

 Biography

 Hanni El Khatib, a first-generation American, was raised in San Francisco, California, by a Palestinian father and a Filipino mother.
 He grew up skateboarding and listening to 60s soul, surf music, doo-wop and British invasion bands like the Beatles and the Zombies.
 He took piano lessons as a child and learned to play the guitar between age 11 and 12.
 He attended art school but dropped out before graduating.

 While employed as creative director for streetwear label HUF, he recorded himself singing and playing acoustic guitar as a hobby.
 He spent a year recording his songs with electric guitar and drums at the suggestion of friend and studio engineer Marc Bianchi of Her Space Holiday.
 After participating in a 2009 art show in San Francisco, he began circulating a homemade CDR of his music, one of which he gave to Innovative Leisure label co-founder Jamie Strong.